Robocopy: Bandwidth throttling

-In practice however, some experimentation is usually required to find a suitable delay, due to factors such as the nature and volume of other traffic on the network.
+In practice however, experimentation is usually required to find a suitable delay, due to factors such as the nature and volume of other traffic on the network.
 The methodology employed by the IPG option may not offer the same level of control provided by some other bandwidth throttling technologies, such as BITS (which is used by Windows Update and BranchCache).